Kazimierz Twardowski

-Life
+Academic career

 Twardowski's family belonged to the Ogończyk coat of arms.

 Twardowski studied philosophy at the University of Vienna with Franz Brentano and Robert von Zimmermann.
-In 1891 he received his doctorate with his dissertation, Idee und Perzeption (Idea and Perception), and in 1894 he presented his habilitation thesis Zur Lehre vom Inhalt und Gegenstand der Vorstellungen (On the Doctrine of the Content and Object of Presentations) at Vienna.
-He originated many novel ideas related to metaphilosophy.
+In 1891 he received his doctorate with his dissertation, Idee und Perzeption (Idea and Perception).

+In 1894 Twardowski published a book, entitled Zur Lehre vom Inhalt und Gegenstand der Vorstellungen, Eine psychologische Untersuchung (On the Doctrine of the Content and Object of Presentations).
+The book was written between 1891 and 1893, although excerpts of the book were republished under the title On the Content and Object of Representations, which is an early text on semiotics.

+Twardowski originated many novel ideas related to metaphilosophy.

-He lectured at the University of Vienna in the years 1894–95.
+He lectured at the University of Vienna in the years 1894 and 1895.